PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 ###Feature: Characters Have Races

+As a player I want to play a Human so that I can be boring and unoriginal

+- all characters default to Human

-As a player I want a character to have a race that customizes its capabilities so that I can play more interesting characters
+As a player I want a character to have races other than Human that customize its capabilities so that I can play more interesting characters and wont be boring and unoriginal

 - ideas
   - changes in abilities